UE4SS/UE4SS/Guides/FullInstallationGuide.md

 ### Method #2

-⚠ Using method #2 will mean that the `root directory` and `working executable directory` are treated as one single directory that happens to also be the same directory as your game directory.
+⚠ Using method #2 will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game working directory`.

-If you don't want to bother with a global installation directory then the most straight forward way to install UE4SS is to just drop all the necessary files in `<game executable directory>/<game_name>/Binaries/Win64/`.
+If you don't want to bother with a global installation directory then the most straight forward way to install UE4SS is to just drop all the necessary files in `<game executable directory>`.

 Now all you need to do is start your game and point your injector of choice to `<game executable directory>/ue4ss.dll`.